chplushsieh/carvana-challenge/README.md

    If you'd like to ensemble results from more than one experiemnts, simeply run `test.py` as many times as you want.

-   For example, `python test.py PeterUnet3_dropout` and then `python test.py PeterUnet4` will automatically ensemble and save their predictions in `./output/ensemble/prob`
+   For example, `python test.py PeterUnet3_dropout` and then `python test.py PeterUnet4` will automatically ensemble and save their predictions in `./output/ensemble/prob`.
+Ensembled experiment names will be saved in `./output/ensemble/models_ensembled.txt`

    :warning: Before you run `test.py` the first time, make sure you have at least `500GB` free disk space to save prediction results.